-Response: Public utilities are proposed to be placed within public rights-of-way or within public utility easements (PUE) adjacent to the public streets.
-There are proposed stormwater facility easements where these facilities are located on private property and are intended to be shared between more than one lot (Tract C).
-There are no water courses on site.
+Response: Public utilities are placed within public rights-of-way or within public utility easements (PUE) adjacent to the public streets.
+There are proposed stormwater facility easements where these facilities are located on private property and are intended to be shared between more than one lot.
+A mature tree grove in the northwest portion of the site has been placed within Tract E, and mature trees along the site's eastern boundary are placed in Tract D for preservation.
+Temporary looping of the water line from Street D is provided in an easement through Tract C. The water line will be extended for future development in the property to the east.
+See P4.00 for proposed water line loop and easement through Tract C.

 (.03) Pedestrian and bicycle pathways.
 An improved public pathway shall be required to transverse the block near its middle if that block exceeds the length standards of the zone in which it is located.
+A. Pathways shall be required to connect to cul-de-sacs or to pass through unusually shaped blocks.

-- A. Pathways shall be required to connect to cul-de-sacs or to pass through unusually shaped blocks. - B. Pathways required by this subsection shall have a minimum width of ten (10) feet unless they are found to be unnecessary for bicycle traffic, in which case they are to have a minimum width of six (6) feet.
+B. Pathways required by this subsection shall have a minimum width of ten (10) feet unless they are found to be unnecessary for bicycle traffic, in which case they are to have a minimum width of six (6) feet.